Our teachers raise scores. Yours is next.

 When you take the LSAT depends on when you'll be applying to law school.
 As a general rule, you'll want to take it no later than the January administration.
-For example, if you plan on attending law school in September 2019, you'll want to take the LSAT no later than January 2019 so your application is on time for most schools' deadlines.
+For example, if you plan on attending law school in September, you'll want to take the LSAT no later than January of the same year so your application is on time for most schools' deadlines.
 Depending on your schedule and when you'll have time to study, you may want to test over the summer in June or July.

 How long you'll spend studying for the LSAT depends on where you start, what your target score is, and what your schedule is.
 Because the LSAT is a skills-based test, you'll want to prep over several weeks or months so you can learn how to apply LSAT strategies efficiently.
 Practice with real, released LSATs like the ones in your Kaplan course to practice until you are consistently reaching your goal score.